MapInfo TAB format

 The MapInfo TAB format is a geospatial vector data format for geographic information systems software.
-It is developed and regulated by MapInfo Corporation as a proprietary format.
+It is developed and regulated by Precisely as a proprietary format.

 File components

 The basic file components for a MapInfo Professional data set relate to the two basic environments for working in MapInfo; "Browser View" and "Mapper View".

 As with most other GIS packages, several files are required to allow the user to open a data set for viewing within MapInfo Professional.
 The most basic view would be the browser view only.
 This environment provides storage of attribute or object data and is represented like a spreadsheet.
 In this simplified scenario, no geographic information is available.

 Minimum files required for the basic MapInfo Professional browser environment: